idalyfranco/idalyfranco.github.io/README.md

 ### Contact Me

 Would you like to suscribe to my page or chat about sewing projects ?
-Send me an [email](sewistmariniere@gmail.com) or [my instagram page](https://www.instagram.com/sewist_mariniere/)
+Send me an [email](sewistmariniere@gmail.com) or contact me on [my instagram page](https://www.instagram.com/sewist_mariniere/)